With a background that has focused on

 Meet Bettie Bearden Pardee

-Author, lecturer, garden connoisseur, former magazine editor and television host/producer, BETTIE BEARDEN PARDEE calls Newport, RI home, the inspiration for her most recent books on lifestyle and design, and her new website, “Private Newport.”
-She’s also the designer of the Parterre Bench, designed for and named after her house.
+Author, lecturer, garden connoisseur, former magazine editor and television host/producer, BETTIE BEARDEN PARDEE calls Newport, Rhode Island home, the inspiration for her most recent books on lifestyle and design, and her new website, “Private Newport.”
+She’s also the designer of the Parterre Bench, designed for and named after her home on Bellevue Avenue.

-Her newest coffee table book, Living Newport: Houses, People, Style (Glitterati 2014) is the subject of lectures, appearances and book signings scheduled around the country as part of her upcoming book tour.
+Her newest coffee table book, Living Newport: Houses, People, Style (Glitterati 2014) is the subject of lectures, appearances and book signings scheduled around the country.
 (See the calendar of events for more information.)

 Previous titles include Private Newport: At Home and in the Garden (Bulfinch 2004), for which Bettie received an award for a “commitment to excellence” by the Horticultural Society of New York; the reissuance of an iconic garden book first published in 1979, Newport in Flower: A History of Newport’s Horticultural Heritage, (Harriet Jackson Phelps/The Preservation Society of Newport County, 2nd Edition 2010, with an introduction by Bettie Bearden Pardee); and two on entertaining for young marrieds, Pardee Guide to Great Entertaining and Pardee Guide to Great Weekend Entertaining (Peachtree Publisher 1991 and 1992).